 Why You Should Visit

-This preserve is an example of an unspoiled New England level bog within a deep glacial depression.
+This preserve is one of the few examples of an unspoiled bog that can easily be visited.
 A mat of consolidated peat 30 feet thick floats on the open water of a deep glacial depression and supports an unusual community of plants.
 Adjacent to the site is the historic Hawley Town Common which has additional walking paths and historic information.

 Why the Conservancy Selected This Site

 Hawley Bog is a regionally important example of an intact New England bog.

 What the Conservancy Has Done/Is Doing